iclalerturk/Turkish-Story-Analysis-with-NLP/README.md

    When prompted, select a `.txt` file from your computer to analyze.

 6. **Start the Analysis**
-   Click the **"Analyze"** button to begin.
+   Click the **"Analiz Et"** button to begin.
 After processing, character and emotion graphs will be displayed on the interface.

 7. **Explore the Results**
    Use the available buttons in the interface to view: